rbtylee/tutorial-jsonc/tutorial/parsing2.md

 - json_object\* json_object_array_get_idx(json_object \*obj, int idx)

-This function retrives and returns the element at specificed index of the json_array or in the case of failure returns NULL.
+This function retrieves and returns the element at the specified index of the json_array or in the case of failure returns NULL.

 With these two functions now _under our belt_ the rest is just *grunt work*: